dwood2020/rpi-logger/README.md

 # rpi-logger
 Temperature and humidity logging software for the Raspberry Pi.
 Intended to be used with DHT-11 or DHT-22 temperature and humidity sensors.

+For a release history list, see [RELEASE_HISTORY.md](RELEASE_HISTORY.md).

 ## Installation
 - Move the release directory to your preferred installation location and rename.